Frequently Asked Questions

 Do you accept insurance?

-I’m happy to provide a superbill upon request for you to submit to your insurance provider.
-I do not accept insurance and operate on a self-pay model so I can provide timely, individualized care without the restrictions often imposed by insurance plans.
+I operate on a self-pay model so I can provide timely, individualized care without the restrictions often imposed by insurance plans.
 While I do not bill insurance directly, many families are able to submit services to their insurance for possible reimbursement with a superbill.
-Reimbursement is not guaranteed and depends on your individual insurance plan.
+Most insurers require certification from a recognized organization—DONA certification is typically preferred for doula services.
+I'm DONA-certified and happy to assist with completing your reimbursement forms and providing proof of certification if needed.
+I'll also provide an itemized receipt (superbill) after payment, which most insurers require for reimbursement.
+Please check with your insurance company about your specific plan coverage, as reimbursement policies vary and aren't guaranteed.

 What are the payment terms and what forms of payment are accepted?